segfly-oss/graml/README.md

 the above edge property would have been applied to the "grownIn" edge for both apples.

 This may be addressed in the future with edge IDs.

+#### 3. Huge Graphs

+Graml's design prioritizes ease-of-use over speed and scale.
+If you have huge graphs, Graml may not be for you.
+At least not yet.
+A future version may incorporate some degree of stream-processing to better handle huge graphs.
+The current implementation expects to process the entire graml file at once which places memory limits on the size of graph.

 ## Getting Involved